northeast-kansas-library-system/next/source/usergroup/ug.20210401.rst

     - Specifically OTTAWA wanted to know about what to do when a different library marks one of your items as "Claims returned."
     - `Interlibrary Loan Code for the United States <http://www.ala.org/rusa/guidelines/interlibrary>`_

-      - Basically says that if you send something to another library and they don't return it, you can bill them for the replacement cost of the item.
+      - Basically says that if you send something to another library and they don't return it, you can bill them for the replacement cost of the item
+      - Next Search Catalog policy says that you can bill a library for your items that were lost by their borrowers 90 days after the item is marked as lost

     - Report 2915

+#.
+Cancelling a hold when in transit (ATCHISON)

+    - This is very similar to the last topic - if an item you own is lost en route to or from another library, the ILL code says that the other library is responsible for returning the item or replacing it
+    - This doesn't take the KLE courier into account - If things are going missing, you should contact Caroline
+    - If it's between two Next Search Catalog libraries, you can also use the "Missing in transit" reports on the front of the reports page to identify items that have been in transit for a long time

+    ..
+      We had several items that had been in transit from Basehor since last September.
+One item ended up at the Atchison County Library in Missouri.
+Cindy cancelled the other two and called Basehor.
+They did a shelf check and the books were not there.
+The issue is how does the owning library know the item has gone missing if the other library doesn't call?

 #.
 Discussion of patrons reporting claims returned (LEAVENWRTH)